J3698/auto-15210-download/README.md

 ### Use submit to submit labs

-1. Download the code for the submit command
+1. Download the code for the submit command onto the andrew machines

 `wget https://raw.githubusercontent.com/J3698/auto-15210-download/master/add_to_andrew_bashrc`